close

 If you’re planning on staying a while, you could also join a rowing club and explore the waters that way.
 There are rowing clubs all over the Netherlands, so it doesn't matter which Dutch city or town you live in.

 Many clubs hold open days, so you can get a feel of the vibe there and the opportunities for rowing.
-Some are only accessible for student, so be sure to check whether you can join before you visit.
+Some are only accessible for students, so be sure to check whether you can join before you visit.

 Canoeing